bor0/gidti/manuscript/chapter4.md

     _               => ...
 ```

 It works similarly to pattern matching, but can be convenient when we have a function that has more than a few lines of code, and we need to pattern match somewhere in between.
-If we instead did a separate pattern match, we would have to duplicate the existing lines of code, where with `case` we can pattern match right away.
+If we did a separate pattern match instead, we would have to duplicate the existing lines of code.
+This is not optimal, since with `case` we can pattern match right away.
 The underscore `_` matches all unspecified cases.

 ```
 is_right : Int -> Bool